NxPKG/khulnasoft-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-profiles/_index.md

 # Configure a DLP profile

 A DLP profile is a collection of regular expressions (also known as detection entries) that define the data patterns you want to detect.
-Cloudflare DLP provides predefined profiles for common detections, or you can build custom DLP profiles specific to your data, organization, and risk tolerance.
+Khulnasoft DLP provides predefined profiles for common detections, or you can build custom DLP profiles specific to your data, organization, and risk tolerance.

 ## Configure a predefined profile

-1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **DLP** > **DLP Profiles**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com/), go to **DLP** > **DLP Profiles**.
 2. Choose a [predefined profile](/cloudflare-one/policies/data-loss-prevention/dlp-profiles/predefined-profiles/) and select **Configure**.
 3. Enable one or more **Detection entries** according to your preferences.
 The DLP Profile matches using the OR logical operator — if multiple entries are enabled, your data needs to match only one of the entries.
 4. Select **Save profile**.